How to Spatchcock a Turkey for the Fastest-Cooking, Juiciest Turkey Ever

-There are three things everyone wants in a Thanksgiving turkey—crispy skin, juicy meat and a fast cooking time.
-Using the spatchcock method is the fail-proof way to get all that and more.
+There are three things everyone wants in a Thanksgiving turkey: crispy skin, juicy meat and a fast cooking time.
+Using the spatchcock method to cook your turkey is the fail-proof way to get all that and more.
 Don't let the name scare you off.
 Spatchcocking just means removing the backbone and butterflying the bird.

 Flattening your turkey out like this gives you more surface area, which means it cooks in half the time of traditional roasting methods, stays moister (the shorter cooking time doesn't allow your turkey to dry out) and gets the skin even crisper (because more of it is exposed to that hot oven air).
-Plus, this method doesn't require any special equipment (i.e., that roasting pan and roasting rack you'll only use once a year anyway).
+Plus, this method doesn't require any special equipment like that roasting pan and rack you only use once a year.
 All you need is a large rimmed baking sheet (but it will work in your roasting pan too) and a pair of heavy-duty kitchen shears.

 Using kitchen shears or poultry shears, cut the turkey down one side of the backbone, through the ribs.
 Make an identical cut on the opposite side to remove the backbone completely.
 Discard the backbone or turn it into turkey stock (you can even save it in the freezer to make stock another time).

 Flip the turkey over so it's cut-side down, and, with both hands on top of the breastbone (where the two breasts meet, right in the middle of the bird), push down forcefully with the heel of your hand to flatten the bird.
 You should hear a crack.
 You do have to use some strength and push hard, so if you don't want to do this yourself, just ask the butcher at the grocery store or meat shop where you bought your turkey to cut out the backbone and flatten the bird for you.

 Another benefit of a spatchcock turkey?
 No twine is required.
 With this method, there is no need to truss the bird.